 How to Use AI Automation to Improve Your Small Business Website?

 In this post, we’ll walk you through some nuanced insights and actionable takeaways that might just apply to your business too.
-There's a lot to unpack – but let’s start with the basics:

 What is AI automation?

-Sounds like something worth using—especially when you're short on hands, right?
+Sounds like something worth using, especially when you're short on hands, right?
 As AI automation becomes more accessible, it's worth asking: how do the numbers actually look?

 How many businesses use AI automation on their websites?